 For thee, and for myself, no quiet find.

 As is common in Shakespeare’s poems, the last two lines are a rhyming pair, known as a couplet.
 They often bring with them a turn or volta.
 They’re sometimes used to answer a question posed in the previous twelve lines, shift the perspective, or even change speakers.

-In this case the speaker adds that because of the young man, his body is unable to rest during the day or at night.
+In this case, the speaker adds that because of the young man, his body is unable to rest during the day or at night.
 This adds context to the first lines.
-It suggests that the only reason the speaker was so tired in the evening was because he’d spent the whole day thinking about the young man.
+It suggests that the only reason the speaker was so tired in the evening was that he’d spent the whole day thinking about the young man.